fybrik/fybrik/pkg/adminconfig/soft_policies.md

 ### Conflict resolution

-In case of more than one decision including the same attribute, the first one takes precedence, and the others are ignored.
+In case of more than one optimization strategy, the first one takes precedence, and the others are ignored.